nicitaacom/AWS-scraper/dev_readme.md

   If SDK1 found 40 leads in 3 cities then exit cities loop
 - If SDK1 requested limit to find 40 leads in 20 cities but not found something in 1 city - deligate this city to other SDK If other SDK not found that leads in that city as well - then skip this city
+- If not found any leeds for 1 city within 10 seconds - move on to another city
 - Jobs run **sequentially** (not in parallel) to avoid 429s, track `completed_in_s`, and respect `MAX_RUNTIME_MS`.
 - There is **no parent job** — the chain starts with Job1 and continues auto-chaining:
   - Each job scrapes up to `MAX_LEADS_PER_JOB` (~346 leads in 13 mins).